Simhyeon/gdmarp/docs/macro.md

 #### Texts

 Multiline texts are supported.
-Starting and trailing new lines are all removed from input.
-First argument is font-size.
+Leading and trailing new lines are all removed from input.
+First argument is a font-size.
 0 means default font-size which is 22px.
 You can edit default font size in env.m4 file.

 ```
 _text(30, Big texts are printed)